 Let’s look at weight loss vs. fat loss from the point of view of 3 different individuals with the goal to lose as much weight or body fat as possible.

 Person number one goes on the “salad diet” and only does cardio.
 This individual thinks they will have the best success by focusing on cardio and trying to lose as much weight as possible.
 One of the biggest mistakes with this strategy is the exclusion of weight training which is an extremely productive way to burn calories and help with fat loss.
+Get informed about fit track scale reviews before you go and purchase the fist one you see.
 In this case the client will lose weight due to a drastic reduction in overall calorie intake, however all of the weight will not be body fat.
 Half or more of the weight loss will come from muscle tissue and water weight.
 The end result is a smaller flabbier physique which looks “skinny fat”.
 This is also unhealthy due to the lack of essential nutrients.
 Typically people using this strategy gain all of the weight they lost back as they start to eat normally again.

 Person number two has some knowledge on how to exercise and knows that protein is good for building muscle.
 In this scenario the individual is willing to do whatever it takes to get into shape and starts out going all in doing 2 hours of cardio a day on top of a rigorous weight training sessions and only eating egg whites, fish, and chicken with some vegetable on the side.
 In the beginning this will work and the client will lose body fat but over time fat loss will stop due to the clients metabolism adjusting to the overwhelming demands placed on it.
 Eventually the body will become stressed, cortisol production will increase and any weight loss will stop.
 In this situation the body will actually start to break down muscle tissue and spare fat in an attempt to conserve energy.
 A gram of fat yields 9 calories as opposed to a gram of protein, in its quest to preserve energy the body will start using muscle tissue as energy vs. using fat.
 The end result here is possibly a leaner but definitely flatter emaciated physique.